 Big Trucks Cause Big Injuries

-There are crucial differences between crashes involving tractor trailers, dump trucks, and other types of commercial vehicles and the more common motor vehicle wrecks between passenger cars.
+There are crucial differences between crashes involving tractor trailers, dump trucks, and other types of commercial vehicles and the more common car accidents between passenger cars.

 Know the Difference